How to Use This Toolkit

 Mediating institutions, family stability, civic trust, social cohesion.
 The connective tissue that makes communities function.

 Formation and credentialing, K-12 through postsecondary.
-Not just degree attainment but character development, skill mastery, and purposeful preparation.
+Character development, skill mastery, and purposeful preparation alongside degree attainment.

 Workforce pipelines, employer partnerships, wage growth, apprenticeship infrastructure.
 Prosperity tied to real employers with real demand.